aclai-lab/SoleModels.jl/README.md

 Remember:
 - An antecedent is any *condition* that can be checked on a machine learning *instance*, yielding a `true/false` value;
-- A consequent is... anything you want, really, even another model (spoiler: a Branch with Branch consequents is a Decision Tree ;)).
+- A consequent is... anything you want, really, even another model (spoiler: a Branch with Branch consequents is a Decision Tree 😉).

 More specifically, antecedents can be *logical formulas* and, in such case, the symbolic models are can be applied to *logical interpretations*.
-For more information, refer to the underlying logical layer: [SoleLogics.jl](https://github.com/aclai-lab/SoleLogics.jl).
+For more information, refer to [SoleLogics.jl](https://github.com/aclai-lab/SoleLogics.jl), the underlying logical layer.

 ### Other noteworthy models: